rocBLAS programming guide#

 You can compile with -DROCBLAS_DEV_TEST_ILP64

-to test ILP64 code when otherwise it would not be invoked.
+to test ILP64 code when it would otherwise not be invoked.

 For example, a scal